MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XVII-Rural-Utilities-Service-Department-Agriculture/part-1717-PostLoan-Policies-Procedures-Common-Insured-Guaranteed-Electric-Loans/subpart-R-Lien-Accommodations-Subordinations-100-Percent-Private-Financing/section-1717.855.md

-##### § 1717.855 Application contents: Advance approval - 100 percent private financing of distribution, subtransmission and headquarters facilities, and certain other community infrastructure. #####
+##### § 1717.855 Application contents: Advance approval—100 percent private financing of distribution, subtransmission and headquarters facilities, and certain other community infrastructure. #####

-Link to an amendment published at 87 FR 73442, Nov.
-30, 2022.

 Applications for a lien accommodation or subordination that meet the requirements of § 1717.854 must include the following information and documents: